 Sounds too strenuous?
-Don’t worry, you can reach Cerro Campanario’s 360 viewing platform without climbing a step.
-For a fee of 250 Argentine pesos, you can take a return trip via chairlift.
+Don’t worry, you can reach Cerro Campanario’s viewing platform without climbing a step.
+There is the option to take a return trip via chairlift, which you can book in advance.
 It takes just a few minutes and allows you to enjoy the amazing views in comfort as you ride.

 Cerro Campanario is easy to reach by bus from Bariloche, with services running regularly through to midnight.
 From the city centre, public buses 10, 20 and 21 will drop you directly at the foot of the hike and chairlift entrance.

-With prices starting at a couple of hundred US dollars per night, a stay at Llao Llao Hotel isn’t compatible with backpacker budgets.
+With prices starting at a couple of hundred US dollars per night, a stay at Llao Llao Hotel isn’t compatible with backpacker budgets (but book here if you want to splash the cash!).
 It’s still worth taking a short trip to see its dramatic setting between the lakes of Nahuel Huapi and Moreno.
-It’s a classic photo to add to your collection!
+It’s a classic travel photo to add to your collection.

-Another local icon designed by Alejandro Bustillo is Capilla de San Eduardo, a gothic-inspired wood-and-stone church on the Circuito Chico circuit.
+Yet another local icon designed by Alejandro Bustillo, Capilla de San Eduardo is a gothic-inspired wood-and-stone church on the Circuito Chico circuit.
 It’s a popular attraction due to its stunning views, and it also provides one of the best vantage points for Llao Llao Hotel.

-From the church’s high ground, you can see out across Nahuel Huapi and Moreno lakes, forestland, and towering peaks such as Mount Tronador.
+From the church’s high ground, you can see out across Nahuel Huapi and Moreno lakes, forestland, and towering peaks such as Cerro Tronador.